Degrees to Radians Converter

 radians = degrees × π / 180

-In other words, the angle in radians is equal to the degrees times pi, divided by 180.
+In other words, the angle in radians is equal to the angle in degrees times pi, divided by 180.

-To use this formula, start by adding the degrees to the formula.
-Then, move the degrees to the top of the fraction.
-Then, simplify the fraction.
+To use this formula, start by substituting the angle in degrees into the formula.
+Then, move the degrees to the top of the fraction, and finally, simplify the fraction and evaluate.

-For example, let's convert 5 degrees to radians using the preferred formula.
+For example, let's convert 5 degrees to radians using this formula.

 radians = 5° × π / 180